-Identification and management of conflicts of interest: Potential conflicts of interest may be identified, especially in cases where the Management Company has business relations with the Custodian going beyond those relating to custody.
-To manage these situations, the Custodian has drawn up, and regularly updates, a conflict of interest management policy aimed at preventing any conflicts of interest that may result from these business relations.
+Identification and management of conflicts of interest:

+Potential conflicts of interest may be identified, especially in cases where the management company has business relations with BNP PARIBAS S.A. going beyond those relating to custody.
+To manage these situations, the custodian has drawn up, and regularly updates, a conflict of interest management policy aimed at preventing any conflicts of interest that may result from these business relations.
 The aim of the policy is to identify and analyse potential conflicts of interest, and to manage and monitor these situations.

+Delegates:

-Delegates: The Custodian is responsible for the safekeeping of the Fund's assets.
+BNP PARIBAS S.A. is responsible for the safekeeping of the Fund's assets.
 However, the custodian may delegate its safekeeping activities to a sub-custodian in order to offer asset custody services in certain countries.
 The sub-custodian appointment and supervision process meets the highest quality standards, and includes the management of potential conflicts of interest that may arise through these appointments.

-A description of the delegated custody tasks, a list of delegates and sub-delegates of the Custodian, and information on conflicts of interest that may result from these delegations, are available on the BNP PARIBAS S.A. website: http://securities.bnpparibas.com/solutions/asset-fund-services/depositary-bank-and-trustee-serv.html.
+A description of the delegated custody tasks, a list of delegates and sub-delegates of BNP PARIBAS S.A., and information on conflicts of interest that may result from these delegations, are available on the BNP PARIBAS S.A. website: http://securities.bnpparibas.com/solutions/asset-fund-services/depositary-bank-and-trustee-serv.html.

 Up-to-date information is made available to investors on request.